thisisjofrank/game-tutorial-stage-1/README.md

-# 🦕 Dino Runner Game - Stage 1: Foundation & Setup
+# 🦕 Dino Runner Game

 A comprehensive tutorial series for building a Dino Runner game using Deno and TypeScript.